Senior 8 min · April 11, 2026

 data_type=data_type,

-reasoning="Data type could not be determined.
-Inspect values manually to choose the correct chart type.",
+reasoning="Data type could not be determined from values alone.
+Inspect the data manually before choosing a chart type.",

 )